Pekosz-Lab/nextstrain/fludb/README.md

 # fludb

-'fludb' is a consensus sequence database specifically designed to import, append, filter and export influenza genome consensus sequences.
+`fludb` is a consensus sequence database specifically designed to import, append, filter and export influenza genome consensus sequences.
 The motivation for this database is a 'two birds, one stone approach'.

 - Firstly, the Pekosz Lab group required a standardized way to pass Influenza genomes generated in 'real time' into nextstrain and bi-weekly reports.
 - Secondly, we needed a way to filter, query, and format `.fasta` headers for gene-specific, concatentated genome, and reassortment analysis in our h1n1, h3n2 and influenza B pipelines.